focused-labs/ai-custom-chatbot-quickstart/README.md

 # AI Domain Specific Chatbot Toolkit

-## Use Case

 This tutorial shows you how to get started building a custom chatbot using our preferred LLM tech stack:
 - OpenAI
 - Langchain
 - Llama Hub Loaders
-- Pinecone Vector DB
+- Pinecone Vector Database
 - Python (FastAPI web framework)

+We are leveraging Retrieval Augmented Generation (RAG).
+RAG is one of the techniques to enrich your LLM with custom knowledge.

+For more resources: check out [our blog posts on AI](focusedlabs.io/ai).

-### Purpose
+### Goals

-- Demonstrate how to add custom domain knowledge to an LLM model (we're using gpt-3.5-turbo)
+- Demonstrate how to add custom data to an LLM model (we're using OpenAI's gpt-3.5-turbo)
-- Share our learnings with other developers looking to become familiar with the LLM tech stack
 - Demonstrate a conversational memory LLM chatbot
 - Demonstrate using agents and tools with the Langchain Framework

 ### Why?

 Domain specific AI chatbots can be used in some of the following ways:

 - Virtual Assistants
 - Knowledge retrieval
 - Text synthesis
 - Text formatting
 - Sentiment analysis

 ## Technical Objectives